 Every year Hope Without Borders organizes international volunteer trips.
 On overseas trips, we work together to provide medical care, water wells, sanitation systems, microbusinesses, training, and community development services that bring HOPE to communities in need.
 Teaching is at the core of what we do.
 Our teams are made up of university students, practitioners and professionals, who have an interest in sharing their skills and knowledge with others in order to positively impact their communities.
 If you wonder what we really do on our trips, read and click on our Travel BLOGS.
 If you would like to join us as a volunteer on one of our trips, please click on and fill out an APPLICATION..
 Once your application has been reviewed and accepted, you will be required to become a member of Hope Without Borders (see below).
 You will be required to be cleared by your healthcare provider in order to participate.
 If you have any questions, please contact Julie Parve (Trip Coordinator) at: email@example.com.

-Here are our volunteer trips for 2018:
+Here are our volunteer trips:

 Once you have submitted a volunteer application and are accepted to go on a volunteer trip with us you must become a member of Hope Without Borders.

+Click on the “Donate" button to complete your membership or pay your trip fee.
 Thank you for supporting our organization by becoming a member.

 “Africa Will Change Your Life”